UWCS/warwickspeedrun/content/guides/learn.md

 Speedrunning is no good without the speed!
 Existing runs and communities are really helpful for discovering new shortcuts and techniques:

-- See what existing runs are doing (e.g. on speedrun.com)
+- See what existing runs are doing (e.g. on [speedrun.com](https://www.speedrun.com/))

-- Check videos or explainers (e.g. on YouTube)
+- Check videos or explainers (e.g. on YouTube) - you may e.g. find some of [our VODs](https://www.youtube.com/@WarwickSpeedrun/playlists) from previous WASDs useful

 - Many games have an active community (e.g. on Discord)

 Or simply **ask someone!** Most speedrunners are passionate about their game, and want to help out. **Don’t get burnt out!
 Improvement takes time.**